DreamingRaven/nemesyst/README.md

 nothing to clean.

-Once cleaning is complete, Nemesyst will use the same files/ folder of files provided to --newData and put them into mongoDb for you.
-You may want to verify that this has been done correctly using a tool such as MongoDb compass or using the RavenRecSysts -l flag to log you in so you can inspect mongoDb manually.
+Once cleaning is complete, Nemesyst will use the same files/ folder of files provided to --newData and put them into MongoDB for you.
+You may want to verify that this has been done correctly using a tool such as MongoDB compass or using the RavenRecSysts -l flag to log you in so you can inspect MongoDB manually.

 \* please note: this is a potential security concern if this file is edited to